Oenanthe pimpinelloides: Taxonomy and nomenclature

 Its chromosome number is 2n = 22.

-The scientific name "Oenanthe" comes from the Greek οίνος, "wine" and άνθος, "flower", not because the flowers have the scent of wine, but because of the intoxication caused by a related species, hemlock water-dropwort.
+The generic name Oenanthe, which comes from the Ancient Greek οίνος, "wine" and άνθος, "flower", was used in ancient times for certain Mediterranean plants and later adopted to describe this genus.
 The Latin specific epithet “pimpinelloides” means “resembling Pimpinella”, another genus in the same family (Apiaceae).
 The "dropwort" part of the common name is a reference to the tubers produced amongst the roots of this and certain other species in the genus.

 Habitat and ecology

 This is a plant of damp to dry grassland, hay meadows, old pastures and roadsides.
 Being more resistant to water stress than its congeners, it is the only water-dropwort that grows in dry lowland habitats in some parts of its natural range.
 Although it is usually described as a grassland plant, its habitat is often somewhat ruderal and tending towards scrub.
-This is perhaps why it is not listed in any of the vegetation communities of the National Vegetation Classification in Britain.
 In Sardinia, it has been described as a plant of myrtle scrub around Mediterranean temporary ponds, and in Turkey it is often found under hazel trees.

+Under the European Nature Information classification system EUNIS it is considered a characteristic species of "Atlantic false oat-grass meadows" (E2.211), which are restricted to the southern parts of the British Isles and western France.
+This is equivalent to MG1 Arrhenatherum elatius in the British NVC, although it was omitted from the original description of that community.
+False oat-grass meadows are characteristic of southern English counties such as Somerset and Hampshire, although this community is now more often found on road verges and field margins.

+A different, but analogous, habitat for it is the EUNIS "Mediterranean tall humid grasslands" (E3.1), which are widespread throughout southern Europe as far east as the Black Sea.

 Its Ellenberg values in Britain are L = 7, F = 7, R = 6, N = 3, and S = 0.

 Five species of insect are known to feed on corky-fruited water-dropwort in the UK.
 Three of these are flies: Kiefferia pericarpiicola larvae produce galls on the flowers and seeds; Lasioptera carophila is a midge which also produces galls in the flowers or stems; and carrot fly can attack the roots.
 The remaining two species are Lepidoptera: Depressaria daucella caterpillars feed among the flowerheads, while Agonopterix yeatiana larvae roll the leaves and shoots.

 O. pimpinelloides can be a noxious weed in New Zealand on account of its vigorous, persistent growth where no natural enemies occur, potentially outcompeting native eucalypts.